deessee0/JavaApp/replit.md

 **Feature Specifications:**
 -   **Authentication System**: Login/register with email and password.
 Session-based auth with redirect to /login for unauthenticated access.
 -   **User Management**: Registration with declared and perceived skill levels.
 -   **Match Management**: Create, join, leave matches; automatic confirmation when 4 players join.
 Match deletion if the creator leaves.
-Only creator can finish matches.
+Only creator can finish matches. **Bug fix (Nov 2025)**: Riutilizzo registrations CANCELLED per evitare unique constraint violation su ri-iscrizione.
 -   **Feedback System**: Players rate others post-match, updating perceived skill levels.
 -   **Dynamic Sorting**: Matches can be sorted by date, popularity, or required level using the Strategy Pattern.
 -   **Notifications**: Implemented via the Observer Pattern for match confirmations and completions.